davisliang/davisliang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming Applied Research Scientist at [Meta AI (formerly Facebook AI)](https://ai.facebook.com/), working on natural language processing research.
+I am Sr. Applied Research Scientist at [Meta AI (formerly Facebook AI)](https://ai.facebook.com/), working on natural language processing research.
 My current academic pursuits involve understanding the underpinnings of how foundation models learn.

 Prior to Meta, I worked on information retrieval, machine translation, and speech recognition as an Applied Scientist at Amazon (AWS) AI.
 At Amazon, I worked with a group of wonderful scientists whose creativity and enthusiasm are the primary reasons why I have not abandoned society to peddle art NFTs from a sizeable digital estate in the Fashion Street district of Decentraland.